Business Success with Open Source

 - Policies and Procedures Are Business Assets

-- Making Policies Useful (and Used)
+- Make Policies Useful (and Used)

 - Deploy Policies Effectively